arshinalbab/docs/docs/libraries/react/1_installation.md

 ### Doesn't work? 🙃

-If you have questions or struggle setting up your instance locally [just join our Discord](https://discord.gg/8rwDbyy2Me) or [send a DM](https://twitter.com/snoopforms) - we are happy to help 🤍
+If you have questions or struggle setting up your instance locally [just join our Discord](https://discord.gg/8rwDbyy2Me) or [create a new issue on Github](https://github.com/snoopForms/snoopforms-react) - we are happy to help 🤍